daleonpz/Research-Project/chapter4.md

 Switching to Raspbian to AGL
 --------------
-The rover-app described in this document runs on top of the Raspbian operation system.
+The rover-app described in this document runs on top of the Raspbian operation system (Requirement 05).
 In further improvements the application should run on AGL.
 However, the current version of the Eclipse Kuksa software development kit (SDK) is not compatible with `OpenCV 3.4.1`, thus this issue should be addressed first.